josshhz11/ManUnitedFixtureReminders/README.md

 ```
 Using the [email.mime](https://docs.python.org/3/library/email.mime.html) library, initialize the MIME type to be either mixed, or alternative, depending on whether the email would contain a mix of plain text and html, or just plain text, respectively.
 In this case, with the table of fixtures added in the email, the MIME type will be mixed, initialized through the 'MIMEMultipart' function.
 We can then add the subject, sender and recipient, to the sections of the MIMEMultipart allocated for these variables.
 MIMEText is used to add the plain text (body of email), as well as the html (table of fixtures).
 The text is then converted to a string, ready to be sent as a email.

-Now, we need to initialize an 'smtp' server through which we will send our email.
+Now, we need to initialize an ['smtp'](https://automatetheboringstuff.com/2e/chapter18/) server through which we will send our email.
 To do so, we would need to login to the email account of the sender.
 For security purposes, the password should be keyed in into the command-line argument.

 ### 4. Scheduling the script using schedule library

+By importing the [schedule](https://schedule.readthedocs.io/en/stable/) library, we can schedule the program to run, in this case, every Monday at 21:00 HRS.
+This is through using the code below:

+`schedule.every().monday.at('21:00').do(program_code)`

 ## Final Result!
 ![Final Result](/images/Final_Result.jpeg)